3-manifolds/SnapPy/doc-source/installing.rst

 	sudo python -m easy_install -U PyOpenGL

       or conversely.
-If you're using Fedora, try working installing the package "PyOpenGL-Tk" which includes Togl.
+If you're using Fedora, try installing the package "PyOpenGL-Tk" which includes Togl.

     - The pre-built Togl binaries aren't working.
 In this case,